 NEW RICHMOND, Ohio – John Coyne called himself a "Freedom Fighter for Individual Liberty."
 He said so in white letters on the turret of the Army green World War II tank he defiantly drove on the streets of Clermont and Hamilton counties in the 1970s.

-The New Richmond junkyard owner, 72, is one of the most colorful, controversial and condemned characters in Cincinnati history.
-John Coyne said he fought for personal freedom, but he killed a man and wounded two others in the process.
+The New Richmond junkyard owner, now 75, is one of the most colorful, controversial and condemned characters in Tri-State history.
+John Coyne said he fought for personal freedom, but he killed a man and wounded two teens in the process.

-He went to prison for 17 years - he was acquitted in the killing - and served extra time because he tried to break out.
+He went to prison for 17 years - he was acquitted of murder, but convicted on two counts of felonious assault - and served extra time because he tried to break out.
 He was caught before he got away.

 "In 1965 I was arrested for having a machine gun so I went out and bought this Sherman tank," he said.
 "Then Judge Ralph Hill told me I couldn't have this junk American tank on my own property and told me I had to go to jail or move my own tank off my own property.